github-education-resources/classroom/README.md

 # Classroom for GitHub
+## Your course assignments on GitHub
 [![Build Status](https://travis-ci.org/education/classroom.svg?branch=master)](https://travis-ci.org/education/classroom)

-> Your course assignments on GitHub

 Classroom for GitHub is a [Ruby on Rails](http://rubyonrails.org/) application designed to automate repository creation and access control, making it easy to distribute starter code and collect assignments on GitHub

 ![Classroom for GitHub screenshot](https://cloud.githubusercontent.com/assets/123345/9819714/95b26b9c-58a7-11e5-99e9-d65996d53687.png)

 ## How it works

-Classroom for Github automates repository creation and access control, making it easy to distribute starter code and collect assignments from students.

 Assignments are the core of Classroom for GitHub.
 Teachers can easily create an assignment and distribute it to students using a private invitation URL.
 Optional starter code can be provided for individual or group work.
 It's even possible to delegate assignment creation and management to co-teachers and teaching assistants by adding them as organization administrators. deploy